Meghan Markle May Not Have Shared New Phone Number With Former ‘Suits’ Co-Star, ‘ET’ Reports

-Meghan Markle is about to marry into the royal family and that means a couple of things: intense media spotlight, access to lots of luxury and a noble title attached to your name.
+Meghan Markle is about to marry into the royal family, and that means a couple of things: intense media spotlight, access to lots of luxury, and a noble title attached to your name.
 Apparently, it also means that you don’t give out your phone number to your former co-workers.
 As Entertainment Tonight reports, Meghan’s former co-star on Suits, Patrick J. Adams, has admitted that he can no longer contact the actress who once played his love interest on the show.

 “I don’t even have her telephone number anymore!”
 Adams said in an interview with ET.

-Patrick and Meghan played Mike Ross and Rachel Zane on Suits but both actors left the show at the end of the seventh season.
-As ET notes at the end of the season both of their former characters get married which is interesting since Meghan Markle’s royal wedding is actually happening in just over a month.
+Patrick and Meghan played Mike Ross and Rachel Zane on Suits, but both actors left the show at the end of the seventh season.
+As ET notes, at the end of the season, their characters get married, which is interesting since Meghan Markle’s royal wedding is actually happening in just over a month.

-Patrick J. Adams who is married in real life said that he hasn’t given Meghan any marriage advice because he had no idea that she was getting engaged to royalty the last time they saw her.
-But he did give some hints on the “wedding gift” he planned to get for her.
+Patrick J. Adams, who is married in real life, said that he hasn’t given Meghan any marriage advice because he had no idea that she was getting engaged to royalty the last time he saw her.
+But he did give some hints on the “wedding gift” he planned to get her.

 “We’re thinking of trying to choose between like a blender or a breadmaker, something classy…She’s gonna need a Vitamix,” he said sarcastically.